dianomic/foglamp-quickstart-pkg/README.rst

          Active: active (running) since Mon 2018-06-25 06:52:42 UTC; 23min ago

-Congratulations!
+.. note:: Congratulations!
 This is all you need to do, FogLAMP-QuickStart is ready to run.

-> Access `http://<raspberry.local>` Or use IP of the machine on which quickstart debian package is installed.
+   Access ``http://<raspberry.local>`` Or use IP of the machine on which quickstart debian package is installed.

 Uninstalling the Debian Package